 Seek content inspiration, but don’t rip people off

 You’ll quickly learn that original content is a rare thing on YouTube and you probably will have to sell your soul to the “watch me react to” devil before long.
 But at least by doing it in your own unique style you will retain a shred of originality.

 It’s OK to be inspired by your favourite creators, but completely ripping off their content or style isn’t going to do you any favours.
 You need to develop your own style over time and get noticed for being you.

 You won’t get anywhere if you completely ignore the opinions of your following, nor will you make it very far if you just cater to all of their suggestions without question.

-You also need to strike the balance between creating content that your audience wants to see and the content that you actually enjoy creating.
-Otherwise you will just crash and burn and your fans will pick up on it.
+You also need to strike a balance between creating content that your audience wants to see and the content that you enjoy creating.
+Otherwise, you will just crash and burn, and your fans will pick up on it.